Close Banner

 Los Angeles

-Off on the edge of the galaxy, far, far away is the planet Batuu.
+Off on the edge of a galaxy, far, far away is the planet Batuu.
 Home to rogues and a local Resistance uprising, Batuu is a destination full of wonder and adventure, complete with unique shopping, food, attractions and experiences straight out of the "Star Wars" movies.
-Luckily, Star Wars: Galaxy's Edge is a short walk from Disneyland Park in California or Disney's Hollywood Studios in Orlando.
+Luckily, you can walk to Star Wars: Galaxy's Edge at Disneyland Park in California or Disney's Hollywood Studios in Orlando.
 (The East and West Coast versions are nearly identical, but we will note any park-specific details.)
 You may not have a lot of time to spend on the planet with so many other lands to visit on your journey, so we bring you our top 10 tips for Star Wars: Galaxy's Edge to help you maximize time and make sure you "Star Wars" fans do not miss any important experiences during your visit to Black Spire Outpost.

 Top 10 Tips for Visiting Star Wars: Galaxy's Edge